Federal Election Law Crimes and Defenses

 There are limits on what types of patronage are permissible under federal election law.

-Federal employees that work within the executive branch are permitted to engage in open partisan political activity, while party loyalists must be careful on how and why political contributions are made.
+Federal employees working within the executive branch are permitted to engage in open partisan political activity, while party loyalists must be careful about how and why political contributions are made.

 Campaign Financing Crimes